Brian Campbell betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Brian Campbell withdrew from last year's Sony Open in Hawaii after shooting 67 in the first round.
+Brian Campbell withdrew from the Sony Open in Hawaii after shooting 67 in the first round in 2025.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on completing all four rounds this time around in the 2026 Sony Open in Hawaii.
+15-18 with hopes of completing all four rounds in the 2026 Sony Open in Hawaii.

 Campbell's recent history at the Sony Open in Hawaii